 I know that when shopping for makeup it can be a daunting.
 There are so many products to pick from.
 I have decided to do a Makeup Starter Kit post which should help if you are starting out in makeup.

-Foundations can be quite scary when you’re just starting out, as you don’t want to get the wrong shade, as you’ll be stuck with a product that you can’t use.
+Foundations can be quite scary when you’re just starting out.
+You don’t want to get the wrong shade, as you’ll be stuck with a product that you can’t use.
 It’s also important to get a foundation that suits your skin type.
 Rimmel offer a great range of foundations all that are affordable and long-lasting.

-If you want something that isn’t a full coverage then you’re best of going with a BB cream, The Maybelline Dream Pure BB Cream, is good for this, as even though it isn’t a full coverage, it has SPF in and has many benefits for the skin, so it is a good place to start.
+If you want something that isn’t a full coverage then you’re best of going with a BB cream.
+The Maybelline Dream Pure BB Cream, is good for this, as even though it isn’t a full coverage, it has SPF in and has many benefits for the skin, so it is a good place to start.

 Concealer is great for covering up any blemishes that you may have.
 One that I think just about everyone would recommend is the Collection Lasting Perfecting Concealer.
 It’s £3.99 and lasts for ages!
 Another concealer that I like is Soap and Glory’s Kick Ass concealer. as you get two shades of concealer and a setting powder.

 Powder is great for oily skin, as it stops you from looking shiny and gives a matte look.
-Powder is also great for the staying power of makeup.
+It is also great for the staying power of makeup.
 I recommend the Rimmel Stay Matte Powder, as it does what it is supposed to and is priced at £3.99,

-Blusher and Bronzer
+Blush and Bronzer

+A good place to start would be the Rimmel Kate Moss Lipsticks, I have done a post on them with swatches.
 Another good place to start would be Maybelline Baby Lips, as they are moisturising and add that bit of colour.